 When in effect, nitrous oxide causes the patient to feel calm and comfortable as it creates a light-headedness or tingling within the body.
 Some people say that it makes their arms and legs feel heavy.

 Will I Be Conscious While Using Nitrous Oxide?

 The use of nitrous oxide does not cause a patient to lose consciousness or fall asleep.
 In fact, during use a patient can still hear and respond to any requests or directions from the dentist.
 The benefits, however, are that the patient is able to relax and remain calm during a procedure that under normal circumstances may cause them to be anxious.

 How Long Does Nitrous Oxide Work?

 The effects of nitrous oxide remain as long as the mask is on and the patient is breathing in the gas.
 As soon as the mask is removed, the effects of nitrous oxide begin to wear off.
 Within a few minutes of removing the mask, all effects are gone and the patient recovers all senses as normal.

 We at Cooper Family Dentistry are here to help you have the best possible experience at our office so that you can receive the best dental care possible.
 If you think that the use of nitrous oxide is a good option for overcoming the barrier of dental anxiety for you or your child, we would love to talk with you about its use at your next visit.
-To schedule an appointment, call our friendly office staff at 501-982-7547 or, for your convenience, fill out an appointment request here: https://www.coopersmiles.com/appointment-request/.
+Call our Jacksonville Dental Office to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.